 Information Technology Fundamentals

-This course focuses on application of grammatical standards, reading skills, basic numeracy and calculation skills, basic algebra skills, basic geometry principles, and basic data and probability skills.
+This course focuses on basic numeracy and calculation skills, basic algebra skills, basic geometry principles, and basic data and probability skills.

 English Composition I

 This course introduces learners to the types of writing and thinking that is valued in college and beyond.
-Students will practice writing in several genres and several media, with emphasis placed on writing and revising academic arguments
+Students will practice writing in several genres and several media, with emphasis placed on writing and revising academic arguments.

 English Composition II